Second homes and empty properties

-You may pay less Council Tax for a property you own or rent that’s not your main home.
+You’ll usually have to pay Council Tax on a property you own or rent that’s not your main home, such as holiday homes.

-You’ll have to pay Council Tax on an empty and unfurnished home, but you may qualify for a discount.
-It’s up to your council to decide whether you get a discount and how much you get.
+You’ll usually have to pay Council Tax on an empty home, but your council can decide to give you a discount - the amount is up to them.
+Contact your council to ask about a discount.

-Some homes don’t get a Council Tax bill for as long as they stay empty.
+Some homes do not get a Council Tax bill for as long as they stay empty.
 They include homes: